Skip to content

 Setting Up Your Java Development Environment

-Before writing Java code, you need to install Java and set up your development tools.
-This guide will get you up and running quickly.
+Before writing Java code, you need to install Java, set up development tools, and understand the build ecosystem.
+This guide will get you ready for both learning and professional Java development.

 What You'll Install

-1. Java Development Kit (JDK) - The core Java tools
+1. Java Development Kit (JDK) - The core Java compiler and runtime

 Step 1: Install Java Development Kit (JDK)